 If you look on the website and the information that we publish about the church, you will notice that we have several ministers but only one pastor.
 That is because at Allison Creek Presbyterian Church (ACPC) we believe that it is the members of the church that God has called to serve God in the community.

 My role as pastor is to help coach the ones God has called and to allow God’s spirit to move them into greater service and discipleship.
-My role is simple and I like it that way.
-I also appreciate the relaxed atmosphere here where I can be accepted as “Sam” and not feel as though I have to pretend to be someone I am not.
+I appreciate the relaxed atmosphere here where I can be accepted as “Sam” and not feel as though I have to pretend to be someone I am not.

 At ACPC we believe that God has equipped each person to serve God with their gifts.
 It is the role of the church to provide a place for people to discern those gifts and use those gifts in a manner which is pleasing to God.
 It is my role as pastor to assist in this process.